eavonius/powerdelivery/roles.markdown

 ## Anatomy of a role script

 Every role script must contain the *Delivery:Role* statement.
-After this statement, an *-Up* block specifies what will happen when a normal deployment occurs applying this role.
-If specified, a *-Down* block will run when you request a rollback while running the [Start-Delivery](reference.html#start_delivery_cmdlet) cmdlet.
+After this statement, an *-Up* block specifies what will happen when a normal deployment.
+If specified, a *-Down* block will run when you request a rollback.
 The down block is optional, and if you specify just one block without a name, it will be used as the up block.

 <br />